pyladiesams/intro-data-storytelling-dec2024/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# An introduction to Data Storytelling
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+Data is everywhere.
+It is through analysis and visualization that we are able to turn data into information that can be used to drive better decision making.
+Out-of-the-box tools will allow you to create a chart, but if you want people to take action, your numbers need to tell a compelling story.

+In this tutorial, you will learn how elements of storytelling can be applied to data visualization, and allow you to effectively tell the story in your data.

 ## Requirements
 Do not forget to indicate Python version and any other tools